jackycct/human-centric-architecture/content.md

 [NEXT]

-## Full size image background {data-background="https://www.publickey1.jp/blog/11/agileconf1102.jpg" data-background-opacity="0.2"}

-## Architecture is
+## Architecture is {data-background="https://www.publickey1.jp/blog/11/agileconf1102.jpg" data-background-opacity="0.2"}

 > Shared understanding of the important stuff about a system